Advice On How To End A Friendship

 The mere thought of ending a friendship can cause feelings of sadness or grief.
 While it is not something that new friends anticipate, with time and changes in circumstances, it may become inevitable.
-Recognizing when a friendship is becoming unhealthy is important, as ignoring warning signs of toxic or harmful behavior can lead to long-term negative effects emotionally and/or physically.
+Recognizing when a friendship is becoming unhealthy or has become a one-sided friendship can be important, as this toxic or harmful behavior can have a range of negative effects on a person.

 Some things to consider when deciding whether or not to end a friendship include:

 Does your friendship make you feel seen and supported?
 If you cannot answer this question with certainty, you may not be experiencing a good friendship.
 Friendships that don't support a person's well-being or foster growth in one another may do just the opposite.
 If a friendship creates turmoil, reduces your confidence, or makes you feel small or on-edge, it may be time to walk away.

 Have you created meaningful memories?
 Healthy friendships involve talking and spending time together.
 These times together allow you to create memories that can be recalled with happiness, not anger or regret.
 If ill feelings toward one another overshadow the good memories and seem to hold more weight, this can signify that the friendship is in trouble.